ijayeshh/ece_592_genai/README.md

 ---

-## Stage 2 — Policy Layer Groundwork
+## Stage 2 — Metadata-Enriched Policy Layer

 ### What changed from baseline